greenriver/hmis-warehouse/drivers/custom_imports_boston_assessment_lookups/README.md

 ## CustomImportsBostonAssessmentLookups README

-This README file should be used to explain the functionality of the driver.
+This file format contains lookups used to turn AssessmentQuestion.AssessmentAnswer values into human-readable answers for display and matching in CAS.